graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ### Metadata is Not Thread Safe

 > `IProvideMetadata.Metadata` is now `Dictionary` instead of `ConcurrentDictionary`, and is not thread safe anymore

+(todo: update description, add description of how to lock on type, not dictionary)

 ### Other Breaking Changes